JasonLaurich/Turnera_multiple_mutualisms/README.md

   e-i.
 BT_ranG_final - SA_ranG_final: summary files containing the values for genetic variances and covariances fit based on randomized data, as per Morrisey et al., 2019, Evolution.
 This file is used in the following R codes : Gcomp_final.R

+  j.
+Dmatrix_estimation_Bayes.R: code used to estimate D and compare it to various estimates of G (Gw and population-specific G's)

 ######################################################################################

 4. Miscellaneous